oglimmer/java-spring-boot-class/chapter-01/README.md

 ### any other REST API testing applicatoin

 There are many applications out there to test REST APIs.
 Maybe the most common one is https://www.postman.com/ - feel freel to check it out

+## Step 4 - push to git

+Create a new repo in your github/gitlab account and push your project there.

+# What we've learnt

+* all java projects are based on maven or gradle
+* all java spring boot projects start on https://start.spring.io/
+* selecting the right dependencies for a spring boot project can be tricky, ask someone who's familiar with spring boot
+* REST is based on http and this can be examined in detail with `curl` on the command line